 Short summary

 DEQ proposes that the Oregon Environmental Quality Commission (EQC) approve the proposed permanent rules for colored art glass manufacturers.
-This proposal is based on the temporary rules adopted by the EQC in April 2016, with modifications based on new information and public comment.
+This proposal is based on the temporary rules adopted by EQC in April 2016, with modifications based on new information and public comment.

 Brief history